HookturnDigital/acf-custom-database-tables-docs/README.md

 ### Does this plugin work with taxonomies?

-The plugin doesn't currently support the taxonomy form location rule, so field groups used in this context cannot be saved to custom database tables at this time.
+The plugin doesn't currently support the **taxonomy form** location rule, so field groups used in this context cannot be saved to custom database tables at this time.

-However, the plugin does support the ACF taxonomy field.
+However, the plugin does support the ACF **taxonomy field**.
 The data from this field can be stored either as a serialised JSON string in a single column or it can be configured to create a relational table where each selected term has its own table row.

 Taxonomy form location rule support is something we are open to adding should there be a demand for it.
 If you would like to request this feature, please let us know.

 ### What happens when I run the table update process?

 The plugin parses all table definition (JSON) files and creates SQL table schema from the contained JSON.
-It then passes the SQL through WordPress' built-in dbDelta() function, which performs modifications to the database.
+It then passes the SQL through WordPress' built-in `dbDelta()` function, which performs modifications to the database.
 The plugin also rebuilds the cached table map as part of this process.

 This is a non-destructive process.
 It won’t delete columns or tables, but it will modify them where instructed to do so.
 You should always take a backup of your database before you run any sort of database schema modification, just to be safe.

 ### Will I lose any custom indexes I've set on my tables?

-The table create/update process uses WordPress' internal dbDelta() function to process the table schema. dbDelta() does not currently remove indexes, so you shouldn't lost any custom indexes you have manually created on your table.
+The table create/update process uses WordPress' internal `dbDelta()` function to process the table schema. `dbDelta()` does not currently remove indexes, so you shouldn't lost any custom indexes you have manually created on your table.

-Important: As with anything that manipulates your data, you should take a full backup before running the procedure in case something does go wrong.
+**Important:** As with anything that manipulates your data, you should take a full backup before running the procedure in case something does go wrong.

 ### Will columns be removed from my tables if I've removed them from the field group?

-The table create/update process uses WordPress' internal dbDelta() function to process the table schema. dbDelta() does not currently remove columns, so you shouldn't lost any columns that you have removed from your table definition files.
+The table create/update process uses WordPress' internal `dbDelta()` function to process the table schema. `dbDelta()` does not currently remove columns, so you shouldn't lost any columns that you have removed from your table definition files.

-Important: As with anything that manipulates your data, you should take a full backup before running the procedure in case something does go wrong.
+**Important:** As with anything that manipulates your data, you should take a full backup before running the procedure in case something does go wrong.

 ### What happens if I rename an ACF field?